ygemici/osz/docs/howto1-testing.md

 -----------------------------------

-The first intersting point is where the operating system was loaded (arranged it's memory, finished with interrupts) and is about to leave privileged mode by executing the very first `iretq`.
+The first intersting point is where the operating system was loaded (arranged it's memory, finished with task setup) and is about to leave privileged mode by executing the very first `iretq`.

 <img align="left" style="margin-right:10px;" width="300" src="https://github.com/bztsrc/osz/blob/master/docs/oszdbg0.png" alt="OS/Z Ready">

-You must see white on black "OS/Z ready." text on the top left corner of your screen, and something similar to this on debug console:
+You must see white on black "OS/Z starting..." text on the top left corner of your screen, and something similar to this on debug console:

 ```